Codecademy/docs/content/dart/concepts/list/terms/forEach/forEach.md

 Description: 'Iterates through elements within iterable collections and executes a specified function for each element of the collection.'
 Subjects:
   - 'Computer Science'
+  - 'Code Foundations'
 Tags:
   - 'Dart'
   - 'Methods'
+  - 'Elements'
 CatalogContent:
   - 'learn-dart'
   - 'paths/computer-science'
 ---

-The **`forEach()`** method in Dart serves as a mechanism for iterating through elements within iterable collections like [lists](https://www.codecademy.com/resources/docs/dart/list), [maps](https://www.codecademy.com/resources/docs/dart/map), or sets.
+The **`.forEach()`** method in Dart serves as a mechanism for iterating through elements within [iterable](https://www.codecademy.com/resources/docs/dart/iterable) collections like [lists](https://www.codecademy.com/resources/docs/dart/list), [maps](https://www.codecademy.com/resources/docs/dart/map), or sets.
 This method executes a specified function on each element of the collection.

 ## Syntax